 An effective job description has a clear list of responsibilities that are specific and important.

 When my wife and I were shopping for a house, we made a list of what we must have and what would be nice to have.
 We didn’t even look at any houses that didn’t have our MUST haves.
 And we factored in the NICE TO HAVE stuff when making the final decision.
-Church job descriptions often mix these things, giving a ridiculous list of responsibilities and then leaving it up to
+Church job descriptions often mix these things, giving a ridiculous list of responsibilities.

 When you make a list of job responsibilities, keep it realistic and make sure it’s clear.
 Just to cover all bases, a lot of job descriptions add something like “other duties as described by your supervisor” to the end of the list.
 It’s there as if to say, “We’ve tried to list every random thing that might be useful to the church, but just in case we missed something, we want you to know there’s a lot of other random things you will probably do.”
 That’s not clear or specific, so leave it off.

 #3 – Goals and Expectations

 It’s silly to give someone a responsibility without attaching a goal.
 Job descriptions should provide so much clarity around what’s really expected.

 It’s amazing how clarity improves when you get honest about what’s expected.
 Key performance indicators are the numbers or metrics used to evaluate success.
 If I had to guess, I’d say 95% of church job descriptions don’t have these.

 If you were hiring a new student pastor, the job description could include key performance indicators.
 Something like this:

 The student school pastor will be evaluated on the following three metrics.

 - Increase attendance at the student service from 300 people to 500 over the next three years.